Are Annuities a Safe Retirement Investment?

 Are Annuities Safe for Retirees?

-Annuities can be a safe and strong investment for retirees as long as the retiree understands the risks associated and selects the proper type of annuity for their personal situation.
+Annuities can be a safe and strong investment for retirees who understand the risks associated and select the proper type of annuity for their personal situation.

 When you purchase an annuity, you typically pay into it over time or deposit a lump sum into it all at once.
 In exchange, you eventually receive a guaranteed stream of payments that can last the rest of your life.